-The publicpool operator shall maintain clear pool water while the public pool is in userecirculation and purification system shall be operated and maintained so as to keep the pool water clean and clear.
-Under no circumstances The pool operator shall close the public pool be used if the bottom of the pool at the maximum depthmain drain is not clearly visible from the deck.
-Such a The pool operator shall be closed and shall not be reopened the public pool for use until the pool water is clean and clear, and the bottom of the pool at the maximum depth is clearly visible from the enforcing agent.
+The pool operator shall maintain clear pool water while the public pool is in userecirculation and purification system shall be operated and maintained so as to keep the pool water clean and clear.
+Under no circumstances The pool operator shall close the public pool be used if the bottom of the pool at the maximum depth main drain is not clearly visible from the deck.
+Such a The pool operator shall be closed and shall not be reopened the public pool for use until the pool water is clean and clear, and the bottom of the pool at the maximum depth is clearly visible from the deckupon specific written approval of the enforcing agent.
 If the bottom of the pool drain is still not visible 48 hours following inspection and closure by the enforcing agent, the enforcing agent may order the pool drainedas a safety procedure.